geom3trik/tuix-book/src/quick_start/lenses_and_binding.md

 }
 ```

-The derive macro creates for us a zero-sized static type and then implments this `Lens` trait on it, which might look something like this:
+The derive macro creates for us a zero-sized static type and then implements this `Lens` trait on it, which might look something like this:

 ```rs
 pub struct SomeGeneratedType;